Is the Omicron variant in the United States? Here is a map of where the cases were detected - NBC Chicago - ExBulletin

 Where else has the Omicron variant been detected?

-The World Health Organization said on Wednesday that the omicron COVID variant, first discovered in South Africa, has been found in 28 countries around the world (note that this map will continue to be updated as and as the situation evolves).
+The World Health Organization said on Wednesday that the COVID omicron variant, first discovered in South Africa, has been found in a number of countries around the world (note that this map will continue to be updated. as the situation evolves).

 Sources